zesaver/conky_godville/ReadMe.md

 #### If you are not using Conky Manager (not tested yet):

-just place all the files to any folder you like, make sure you've allowed executing of `godville.py` and add to your `~/.conkyrc` following:
+just place all the files to any folder you like, provide your name and (optional) API key in `godville.py` and make sure you've allowed executing of `godville.py`.
+Then add to your `~/.conkyrc` following:

     ${execi 15 /path/to/godville.py  | fold -s -w 50}